MutationDigitale/craft3-translate/README.md

 ## Features

-- Edit your translations for each language side by side.
+- Add, edit or delete translations in the Control Panel with each language side by side.

 - Filter missing translations and search by keywords.